Table of Contents

 2.3.2.
 Compound numbers

-You still need to use the word nkámá and add likewise the unit or tens with the word ná.
+You still need to use the word nkámá and add likewise the unit with the word ná.

 Numeral | Cardinal |